abubakrsaddique/Qadri-Tech-Solutions/README.md

 SEO Optimized : Designed with SEO best practices in mind

 ## Conclusion:
 QadriTech Solutions showcases a clean, professional, and fully responsive software house website developed using modern web technologies like Next.js, TypeScript, and Tailwind CSS.
 It effectively represents the services of a tech company with performance, scalability, and user experience in mind.
-This project serves as both a company portfolio and a demonstration of full-stack frontend development best practices.
+This project serves as both a company portfolio and a demonstration of full-stack frontend development best practices

+## Author